LibEMG/libemg/docs/source/documentation/features/features_doc.md

 $

 # Feature Sets
 Feature sets are validated groups of features that have been shown empirically to perform well for EMG-related classification tasks.
-The following feature sets are common groupings that are implemented in the toolkit:
+The following feature sets are common groupings that are implemented in the library:

 ## **Hudgin's Time Domain (HTD)** <sup>[8]</sup>
 1. Mean Absolute Value (MAV)